UAV-Assisted Space-Air-Ground Integrated Networks: A Technical Review of Recent Learning Algorithms: Reinforcement Learning for SAGINs

-To maximize the sum rate while satisfying the rate requirement of users, a three-phase mechanism is developed in \cite{Hanzo19}.
+Learning algorithms can play an essential role in enhancing the performance of integrated networks.
+Several studies explore the use of Q-learning algorithms for designing UAV trajectories and path planning to meet the QoE requirements and achieve system performance objectives, such as maximizing coverage and throughput, minimizing interference, and optimizing QoE.
+In \cite{sousa_19_pimrc}, a trajectory optimization problem is studied through a RL algorithm which consists of using a Q-learning-based approach for a scenario where multiple UAVs aim at maximizing the sum rate of ground users.{ The UAVs are trained to determine their trajectories according to the system topology and try to decrease their distances to the users.
+This can result in enhancing the communication link quality.
+The reward function of each UAV captures three terms, including the sum rate of users associated with the UAV, the distance between the UAV and its final location, and an activation function to assure the safety of the UAVs.
+It is also assumed that the altitudes of UAVs are fixed to a certain value. } Finding the optimal trajectory of a single UAV flying at a constant altitude is studied in \cite{Gesbert18}.
+Using a Q-learning-based algorithm, the UAV learns its $2$D location to maximize the sum rate of ground users { in the environment which contains a cuboid obstacle with a height equal to the altitude of the UAV.
+The reward function includes the sum rate and a negative component which avoids the UAV stepping outside the area.
+Moreover, an additional term is added to the reward function for the UAV safety check, in which it can return to its initial location within the flying time limit. } To maximize the sum rate while satisfying the rate requirement of users, a three-phase mechanism is developed in \cite{Hanzo19}.
 In the first phase, a Q-learning algorithm is applied to determine the locations of UAVs according to the initial locations of users.
 Then, using a real dataset, the trajectories of users are determined, and then their future positions are predicted.
 Finally, a Q-learning scheme is proposed to find the transmit power and predict the locations of UAVs based on the mobility of users in the network. {The reward function of the Q-learning corresponds to the instantaneous sum rate of the users.} The authors in \cite{LiuXiao_19} investigate the placement of multiple UAVs to maximize the sum mean opinion score which evaluates the satisfaction of users.
 To solve the problem, a three-step approach is provided.
 First, a genetic algorithm based {on} K-means is applied to find the cell partition of users,{ in which the users are partitioned into different clusters, and a UAV is deployed for each cluster.} Next, by using a Q-learning algorithm, the locations of UAVs are initially determined when users are static.
-Then, for the case that users are roaming, a Q-learning based movement algorithm is developed. {A discrete reward function is used based on the instantaneous mean opinion score of the users.} Authors in \cite{Cui_TWC20} investigate the problem of resource management in a multi-UAV network to efficiently allocate power and channel.
-The objective is to maximize a reward function, which captures power and throughput, to improve the energy efficiency of the system through allocating power and channel.
+Then, for the case that users are roaming, a Q-learning-based movement algorithm is developed and a discrete reward function is used based on the instantaneous mean opinion score of the users.
+Authors in \cite{Cui_TWC20} investigate the problem of resource management in a multi-UAV network to efficiently allocate power and channels.
+The objective is to maximize a reward function, which captures power and throughput, to improve the energy efficiency of the system through allocating power and channels.
 Furthermore, they consider predefined flight plans for UAVs.
 In the cellular network context, the authors in \cite{Liu_JCIN19} address the trajectory design problem for a single UAV to maximize the satisfied users.
 The satisfactions of users are determined based on the completion of user's request within an endurance time.
 Compared to other works, they consider two types of users including ground and aerial users.
-To solve the problem, a double Q-learning algorithm is used which yields an improvement over a Q-learning based algorithm.
+To solve the problem, a double Q-learning algorithm is used which yields an improvement over a Q-learning-based algorithm.